rdmpage/zoom-tree/README.md

 ## Minimise tree

-Reverse opening of nodes (does this correspond to rewinding pq)?
+Reverse opening of nodes (does this correspond to rewinding priority queue)?

 ## Close node